Iterative properties of birational rowmotion: Linear extensions of posets

 \begin{proposition} Let $P$ be a finite poset.
 Let $\sim$ denote the equivalence relation on $\mathcal{L}\left( P\right) $ generated by the following requirement: For any linear extension $\left( v_{1},v_{2} ,...,v_{m}\right) $ of $P$ and any $i\in\left\{ 1,2,...,m-1\right\} $ such that the elements $v_{i}$ and $v_{i+1}$ of $P$ are incomparable, we set $\left( v_{1},v_{2},...,v_{m}\right) \sim\left( v_{1},v_{2},...,v_{i-1} ,v_{i+1},v_{i},v_{i+2},v_{i+3},...,v_{m}\right) $ (noting that $\left( v_{1},v_{2},...,v_{i-1},v_{i+1},v_{i},v_{i+2},v_{i+3},...,v_{m}\right) $ is also a linear extension of $P$, because of Proposition \ref{prop.linext.switch}). {\footnotemark\ } Then, any two elements of $\mathcal{L}\left( P\right) $ are equivalent under the relation $\sim$. \end{proposition}

-This proposition is very basic (it generalizes the fact that the symmetric group $S_{n}$ is generated by the adjacent-element transpositions) and is classical, but a proof is hard to find in the literature.
+This proposition is very basic (it generalizes the fact that the symmetric group $S_{n}$ is generated by the adjacent-element transpositions) and is classical, and proofs can be found in the literature.
 One proof is in \cite[Proposition 4.1 (for the $\pi^{\prime}=\pi\tau_{j}$ case)] {ayyer-klee-schilling}; another is sketched in \cite[p.
-79]{ruskey}.
-For the sake of completeness, we will prove it too.
-Our proof is based on the following lemma (which is more or less a simple particular case of Proposition \ref{prop.linext.transitive}):
+79]{ruskey} and presented in more detail in \cite[Lemma 1]{etienne}.\footnote{For the sake of intellectual enrichment, let us outline yet another proof, which has been suggested by Thomas McConville.
+This proof is geometric (it uses the theory of hyperplane arrangements), and making it fully precise would require certain topological technicalities which we shall not delve into; but the idea is instructive and provides intuition.
+Namely, assume WLOG that $P=\left\{ 1,2,\ldots,n\right\} $ as sets.
+A \textit{listing} shall mean an $n$-tuple of distinct elements of $P$.
+Thus, listings are in bijection with the permutations of $\left\{ 1,2,\ldots,n\right\} $.